 Private Healthcare in 2015 and Beyond

-With the start of the new year, the planning of personal finances for 2015 takes priority for many South Africa consumers, companies are equally grappling with a volatile economic environment and growing cost pressures that will see changes to employee benefits and how these are packaged in future.
+Planning of personal finances for 2015 takes priority for many South Africa consumers right now.
+Companies are equally grappling with a volatile economic environment and growing cost pressures.
+These pressures will see changes to employee benefits and how these are packaged in future.
+Private healthcare is one of them.
 Some changes may prove to be challenging for employees, while others will be most welcome.

-A key trend that is set to continue in 2015 is that of a ‘cost to company’ (CTC) approach to employee remuneration and benefits, and in particular moving away from the subsidising of medical scheme costs on a 50/50 basis of employer/employee contributions.
+A key trend that is set to continue a ‘cost to company’ (CTC) approach to employee remuneration and benefits.
+And in particular moving away from the subsidising of medical scheme costs on a 50/50 basis of employer/employee contributions.

-“In the face of continued economic constraints, many companies are looking at cost saving exercises and the subsidisation of medical scheme expenses is one aspect that is being focused on,” says Gavin Griffin, Business Unit Head of Employee Benefits Solutions at Aon Hewitt.
+“In the face of continued economic constraints, many companies are looking at cost saving exercises.
+And the subsidisation of medical scheme expenses is one aspect,” says Gavin Griffin.
+He is Business Unit Head of Employee Benefits Solutions at Aon Hewitt.

 Although there are advantages for both employees and employers operating on a CTC basis, the advantage of being part of a company subsidised medical scheme becomes apparent when there are annual medical aid increases, which in South Africa have been significantly greater than inflation and average salary increases for over a decade now.

-“A CTC package means that you are offered a total salary that includes the cost of benefits that the company would have contributed to in your package, providing a means for employees to structure their own salaries and benefit expenditure.
-The one disadvantage of being employed on a CTC basis is that if you receive an annual salary increase of say6%, but your medical aid contributions go up by 9%, you will need to self-fund the additional 3% increase on your medical aid premium,” explains Gavin.
+“A CTC package involves a total salary that includes the cost of benefits that the company would have contributed.
+That provides a means for employees to structure their own salaries and benefit expenditure.
+There is a disadvantage of being employed on a CTC basis.
+If you receive an annual salary increase of say 6%, but your medical aid contributions go up by 9%, you will need to self-fund the additional 3% increase on your medical aid premium,” explains Gavin.

-That being said, even on traditional benefit packages, many companies cap the company contribution or subsidy in order to better control costs and fix annual increases.
+But even on traditional benefit packages, many companies cap the company contribution (subsidy) to control costs and fix annual increases.
 The cap can be based on a Rand value; or a percentage of contribution value; or a set option level value.
-Should the employee want to stay on a more expensive medical aid option, they will need to self-fund the difference in contributions.
+Should the employee want a more expensive medical aid option, they must self-fund the difference in contributions.